diego0020/braviz-app/sphinx_doc/source/graphical/samples.rst

 The working set
 ----------------

-In this panel you apply filters to the complete sample in order to get a reduced subset.
+In this panel you apply filters to a base sample in order to get a reduced subset.
 To add a new filter click the *Add Filter* button.
 This will take you to a variable select dialog where you can additionally select a threshold for real variables or a set of valid labels for nominal variables.
 Only subjects that pass all the filters will be shown at the bottom list.
 To remove a filter right click on it and select remove from the context menu.